Nosto/wiki-docs/implementing-nosto/advanced-implementation/accessing-state-with-selectors.md

 ```
 {% endcode %}

 While simple, this approach has a number of disadvantages.
-Namely, any change to the state will trigger a re-render on every component that uses the state; and it may be awkward to access data that does not reside in a top level property.
+Namely, any change to the state will trigger a re-render on every component that uses the state; and it may be complicated to access nested data.
+For better performance and usability, consider the `useAppStateSelector` hook described in the next section

 {% code title="Example" %}
 ```jsx